 A style of art that is cultural, utilitarian (meaning it has a use in addition to its beauty), and usually created by an artist without formal art education.
 Folk Art is disconnected from fine art movements.

 American Regionalism (1930s-1940s)

-An art movement within the Realistic period where artists portrayed the rural American Midwest and Deep South with conservative, humble, familiar (and somewhat idyllic) scenes of life.
-Brought about during the Great Depression, it portrayed large urban areas as the source of America’s depression era problems.
+An art movement within (or an extension of) the Realistic period where artists portrayed the rural American Midwest and Deep South with conservative, humble, familiar (and somewhat idyllic) scenes of life.
+Brought about during the Great Depression, it portrayed large urban areas as the source of America’s depression-era problems.
 It was also a reaction against the current rising of Modern art and appealed to most Americans, who didn’t understand Modern Art

 - Famous Artists: Grant Wood, Thomas Hart Benton, Norman Rockwell

 Modern Period- chaotic (1850 or 1900 – 1960s)

 Modernism is art period based on a belief in progress and idealism.
 It assumed principles could be used to explain reality.
 Modernist artists focus on techniques and processes instead of a limited group of subjects.
 Unlike previous art periods, which had mostly unifying characteristics, this art period includes many diverse art movements.

 Impressionism is an art movement and style of painting that focuses on capturing the feeling or experience of an ordinary subject on the spot (not later in an art studio).
 The art included bold colors to depict light, visible brush strokes, and, when viewed up close, an out-of-focus appearance.

 - Famous Artists: Claude Monet, Pierre-Auguste Renoir, Berthe Morisot, Edgar Degas, Mary Cassatt, John Singer Sargent